rkt/rkt/app-container/SPEC.md

 <meta name="ac-discovery-pubkeys" content="prefix-match url">
 ```

-* ac-discovery should give a URL that can have `.aci` or `.sig` extensions appended to retrieve the app image or signature
+* `ac-discovery` should contain a URL template that can be rendered to retrieve the app image or signature
-* ac-discovery-pubkeys should give a URL that provides a set of public keys that can be used to verify the signature of the app image
+* `ac-discovery-pubkeys` should contain a URL that provides a set of public keys that can be used to verify the signature of the app image

 Some examples for different schemes and URLs: